 Lemonade, an insurance company, posts "how to" content for a variety of subjects to appeal to their audience.

 You may be caught up by thinking that no one wants to hear or read your opinion, but you'd be wrong.
-Opinion content performs well on LinkedIn.
-In fact, 60 percent of LinkedIn users say that they are interested in industry insights into things that go on in the world.
+Opinion content that gives readers your perspective on a topic can perform incredibly well.

 5. McKinsey & Company: Long-Form Content